- Visit cultural sites in San José like the pre-Columbian Gold Museum

 Day 2: Braulio Carrillo National Park to Rio Pacuare

 After breakfast, drive toward Braulio Carrillo National Park.
 Far less touristy than Arenal, Braulio Carrillo is Costa Rica's largest national park with rolling hills and dark-green vegetation, though much of this land is inaccessible and preserved for protection.
 Uncrowded hiking trails—short and long, ranging from easy to difficult—are a highlight.
 One of the unique walking opportunities in Braulio Carrillo is the chance to see different species of flora and fauna at different elevations.
 The rainforest feels very wild, with exotic birds and more than 150 mammals such as white-faced monkeys, jaguars, deer, tapir, raccoons, armadillos, and anteaters.

 Consider taking the rainforest aerial tram, located on the eastern flank of the park.
 This is an open gondola that takes you on a tour of the rainforest canopy; it can fit up to four passengers and a guide.
 If you have time, there is a canopy zip-line operator just outside the park called Rainforest Adventures Costa Rica Atlantic.

-After the park, continue driving east on 32 towards Rio Pacuare where you’ll stay for the next two nights.
-South on Highway 10, there is a slew of great lodges and sanctuaries near Bajo Tigre that cater to river rafters.
+After the park, continue driving east toward Rio Pacuare, where you'll stay for the next two nights.
+There is a slew of great lodges and sanctuaries near Bajo Tigre that cater to river rafters.
 Check into your hotel and relax by the pool.

 Day 3: Rafting in Rio Pacuare